sukaizer/Mobipic/README.md

 * _CTRL+N_ : load an image as a new project
 * _CTRL+O_ : load an existing project
 * _CTRL+S_ : save the current project

+### Trivia

+#### Icon Bar

+What's happening of you're pressing those buttons ?
+* Opens a project
+* Opens an image to create a new project
+* Saves the current project wherever you want on your computer
+* Draws a shape (opens the shape selector)
+* Opens an image to add to the project
+* Adds text (opens the text editor window)
+* Zoom in
+* Zoom out

+#### Project information

+We used version 15 and 16 of Java/Fx and the last version of SceneBuilder